-Heart failure symptoms can vary, depending on the type and severity of the heart failure.
+Heart failure symptoms can vary, depending on age and the type and severity of the heart failure.

-Acute heart failure comes on suddenly, and may be the result of a heart attack.
+This condition comes on suddenly and may be the result of a heart attack.
 Symptoms may include:

 - Extreme fatigue

-- Trouble breathing with just a little bit of activity or even when you are at rest
+- Trouble breathing with just a little bit of activity or even at rest

 - Chest pressure or discomfort